kubenet-dev/docs/docs/index.md

 hide:
   - navigation
 ---
-<p align=center><object type="image/svg+xml" data=https://cdn.jsdelivr.net/gh/kubenet-dev/docs@main/docs/images/kubenet_logo_final.svg ></object></p>
+<p align=center><object type="image/svg+xml" data=https://cdn.jsdelivr.net/gh/kubenet-dev/docs@main/docs/images/kubenet_logo_final.svg width="200p" height="200p" background="white"></object></p>

 [![Discord](https://img.shields.io/discord/860500297297821756?style=flat-square&label=discord&logo=discord&color=00c9ff&labelColor=bec8d2)](https://discord.gg/Ed48vZcy)

 Welcome to `kubenet`, a community based approach to help network engineers better understand the potential of `kubernetes` for network automation.
-While we discuss networking, we are not talking about CNI(s) here, but about using `kubernetes` as an automation engine to manage physical, virtual or containerized NOS(s).
+While we discuss networking, we are NOT talking about CNI(s) here, but about using `kubernetes` as an automation/orchestration engine to manage physical, virtual or containerized NOS(s).

-The environment is build such that can leverage multiple vendors.
-We use [srlinux][srlinux] for now as this is open to use, but we would welcome other vendors contributions.

 If you are interested to learn and discuss [join us](https://discord.gg/Ed48vZcy)

 ## Why

-Kubernetes stands out as the most extensive and robust automation and orchestration system available today, already leveraged across many industries.
+Kubernetes stands out as the most extensive and robust automation and orchestration system available today.
+Originally focussed on container orchestration but leveraged across many industries, beyond container orchestration.
 The question to ask here is why is the networking industry not leveraging kubernetes for network automation.
-This community is setup to help understand the potential of kubernetes for network automation.
+The Kubenet community is setup with to goal to help understand networking engineers the potential of kubernetes for network automation.

 Here are some attributes to consider why kubernetes is a good automation platform: